erdemeray/IR_for_CVQKD/README.md

-# CV-QKD Information Reconciliation Library
+# Information Reconciliation Library for CV-QKD Systems

 This library, written in C++, offers tools for information reconciliation tailored for continuous-variable quantum key distribution (CV-QKD) systems.
 It also includes Python bindings for use within Python environments.